amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/Docs/vmx_prerequistes.md

 12. On the step 4 page, select Save
 13. When the page reloads, scroll to the new field you created and **copy the field name (not the label) to your notepad**.
 It should end in __c

+### Create a custom field for the voicemail playback link
+1. Log in into your Salesforce org and go to Setup
+2. In the Quick Find field type `Object`
+3. Select Object Manager from the results
+4. Find and select your custom object
+5. Choose Fields & Relationships
+6. Select New
+7. Choose Text Area (Rich), then select Next
+8. Set a value for field label, such as `Voicemail Recording`
+9. Select Next
+10. On the Step 3 page, select Next
+11. On the step 4 page, select Save
+12. When the page reloads, scroll to the new field you created and **copy the field name (not the label) to your notepad**.
+It should end in __c

 ## **AWS Delivery Modes Only:** Additional Requirements AWS Delivery Modes
 There are two primary AWS delivery modes: Amazon Connect Task and Email Delivery via Amazon Simple Email Service (SES).
 There are a few steps required to prepare for either delivery mode.